-The scheduler allows the user to schedule recordings from the selected video channel of the DCS-3220G.
+The scheduler allows the user to schedule recordings from the selected video channel of the DCS-3220.
 Through both the graphic user interface and time period selection options, you will be able to easily regulate a schedule for each video channel.

-The main features of the scheduling tool are:
+The main features of the scheduler are: